jcmiller11/PSBS/README.md

 - gist_id: the id of the gist the export and run commands can use to store this project in
 - engine: the url of the fork you are using, by default https://www.puzzlescript.net/
-- template: the name of your root template file, by default main.pssengine: https://auroriax.github.io/PuzzleScript/
+- template: the name of your root template file, by default main.pss

 Below these are optional config variables for template extensions